 - Physician-assisted suicide has a new public face.

-- Physician-assisted suicide advocacy struggles with physician acquiescence.
+- Physician-assisted suicide advocacy struggles without physician acquiescence.

 - Physician-assisted suicide advocacy employs much deception.